Technical geography: Quantitative revolution

 Technical geography differentiated more clearly during the quantitative revolution in the 1950s and 1960s.
 Before this, the techniques and methods of handling spatial information were primarily focused on supporting human or physical geography, rather than a subject of study itself.
-World War II, which saw the extensive use of cartography and air photos, revolutionized these techniques and brought a new focus on the benefits they offered.
+World War II, which saw the extensive use of cartography and aerial photography, revolutionized these techniques and brought a new focus on their benefits.
 In the years before the quantitative revolution, geography was generally fragmented and focused on descriptive approaches, and many United States universities were eliminating geography departments around the country.
-To address this, geographers began to debate the merits of more scientific and methods-based approaches to the discipline and advocate for the benefits these methods had to other technical courses.
-Some, such as the preeminent cartographer George Jenks went as far as to suggest that cartography should be a separate academic discipline from geography entirely, even if only at a few academic institutions.
+To address this, geographers began to debate the merits of more scientific, methods-based approaches to the discipline and to advocate for the benefits these methods had for other technical courses.
+Some, such as the preeminent cartographer George Jenks, went as far as to suggest that cartography should be a separate academic discipline from geography entirely, even if only at a few academic institutions.
 This approach was shunned by more traditional geographers, who viewed it as a deviation from how geographers had always viewed and interacted with maps.
 While the best approach to the technical aspect of geography was heavily debated among geographers, geography departments at universities across the United States began to teach a more scientific approach to geography.